- Search The Registry

 - My Account

-*The Mardi Gras Indians are celebrated on this date (Fat Tuesday).
-Beginning around 1732, these African Americans participated as a cultural foundation of New Orleans and Mardi gras history.
+*The Mardi Gras Indians are affirmed on this date (Fat Tuesday).
+Beginning around 1732, Blacks participated as a cultural foundation of New Orleans and Mardi gras history.
 The Mardi Gras Indians are as much a part of that secret society as any other carnival organization.
-The heritage of the Mardi Gras Indians is an African based long and hard road, starting in late 1600's with the Indian Village of Tchoutchuoma, near the north gate of the colonial place of what has become the New Orleans French Quarter.
+The heritage of the Mardi Gras Indians is a long and hard African based road.
+Starting in late 1600's with the Indian Village of Tchoutchuoma, near the north gate of the colonial place of what has become the New Orleans French Quarter.

 On March 2, 1699, French-Canadian explorer Jean Baptiste Le Moyne Sieur de Bienville arrived at a plot of ground 60 miles directly south of New Orleans, and named it "Pointe du Mardi Gras" when his men realized it was the eve of the festive holiday.
 Bienville also established "Fort Louis de la Louisiane" (which is now Mobile) in 1702.
 Native Indians were first taken as slaves according to records.
 Some were Chickasaw, Choctaw, and Blackfoot.
 Even then, there was thought of Mardi Gras, as the white men of the colony of mobile, formed a Boeuf Graf Society.
 This traditional revelry of "Boeuf Gras," or fatted calf, followed France to her colonies.
 Indians did not make good slaves, their love of freedom was so severe they would run into the bayou or disappear into other camps which the French and later the Spanish wouldn't dare venture into.